Buprenorphine Treatment for Opioid Use Disorder (2025 Update)

 When taken as prescribed by a doctor or treatment professional, buprenorphine is a safe and effective opioid addiction treatment medication.
 However, there are some potential risks and precautions patients should be aware of before beginning buprenorphine treatment.

 There is a risk of surgical complications with the Probuphine implants.
 There are also risks of misuse and accidental overdose if a Probuphine implant comes out or protrudes from the skin.
-In addition, the safety and efficacy of these implants have not been established for people younger than 16 years of age or older than 65 years of age.4
+In addition, the safety and efficacy of these implants have not been established for people younger than 16 years of age or older than 65 years of age.

-However, generally, buprenorphine has a “ceiling effect,” which means that once you reach a certain dose, the opioid effects like respiratory depression level off and don’t increase.
-This reduces the risk of overdose, misuse, and severe side effects.
 Conversely, methadone does not have a ceiling effect and, therefore, has a higher risk of misuse and overdose.
-Though the effects of buprenorphine are not as strong as those of methadone, they last longer, which means you might be able to take the medication less often than you would methadone.8
+Though the effects of buprenorphine are not as strong as those of methadone, they last longer, which means you might be able to take the medication less often than you would take methadone.

 Side Effects

 Take buprenorphine only as prescribed by your doctor.
 Any changes to medication frequency or dosage should only happen with direction from your doctor.
-Some possible side effects of the medication, which usually go away with time, include:2

 • Dizziness